EFA-dev/app_lang/README.md

 ## Remove Existing Locale
 You can remove an existing locale from the sourcefile with `remove` parameter of `AppLangConfig` annotation.

-When you remove a config, all files will be generated again.
+When you remove a locale, all files will be generated again.

 ```dart